-Kate gathered more than 900 young adult fiction books released in the United States, and researched the color distribution, as well as demographic of the books.
+Kate gathered more than 900 young adult fiction books released in the United States and researched the color distribution, as well as demographics of the books.
 You’ll find more charts and an extended analysis in the original post.

 6. Young adult books by the numbers